Tulum’s street art is one of the best-kept secrets of this magical pueblo.

 The Cemetery

-The local cemetery in Tulum has a wall surrounding it that’s full of stunning street art symbolic of Mayan culture and the representation of death and religion.
-I didn’t get any pictures here but you can trust me on this one!
-It’s beautiful.
+The local cemetery in Tulum has a wall surrounding it that’s full of stunning street art that is symbolic of Mayan culture and represents death and religion.

 “Belen” A Local Girl

-One of the largest art murals in all of Tulum is none other than a piece by Emma Rubens.
-This mural is inspired by Belen, a local girl who would come hang out with Emma while she painted.
-Belen always asked when Emma would paint her, so finally she did.
+Belen always asked when Emma would paint her, so finally, she did.
 You can spot this piece as you enter Tulum off the main ave on the backside wall of the Tulum Yoga Studio.
 (Story by @tinasahouse).

-If you go around the corner down Calle Gemini Sur, you’ll also find painted high on a secret wall the colorful “Mother of Geminis” by artist Vexta (@vexta).
+If you go around the corner down Calle Gemini Sur, you’ll also find the colorful “Mother of Geminis” by artist Vexta painted high on a secret wall (@vexta).

 Salvemos La Selva